Sometimes

-How to call private method of one class in another class in C#
+you may want to call the private method declared in one class in another class

 public class A